apache/cordova-docs/docs/en/edge/guide/project-settings/index.md

 ### `<content>`

-This element defines the start page of your application.
+This element defines the start page of your application, relative to the project's standard web assets root folder.
 The default is "index.html".